About Friends of the ATC:

 About the ATC:

 The Asociación de Trabajadores del Campo, or Rural Workers Association, represents approximately 50,000 rural workers and small-scale producers in Nicaragua.
-The ATC supports union organizing and agricultural cooperatives throughout the country.
+The ATC has several hundred labor unions and agricultural cooperatives throughout the country.
 The organization coordinates agrarian sector employment training programs, political formation workshops, agricultural practicums, and advocacy on national policies that protect workers and food systems.
 It has active rural women and rural youth movements.